davidmailland/davidmailland.github.io/_pages/cv.md

 *University of Toulouse III – Paul Sabatier (UPSSITECH engineering school)*
 2007–2021, Toulouse, France

-Teaching applied mathematics and systems modelling for engineering students, with a focus on reliability and safety-related methods.
+Teaching applied mathematics and systems modelling for engineering students, with a focus on Reliability and Safety-related methods.

 ---